openforis/sepal-doc/docs/source/workflows/area_estimation.rst

 .. prerequisites::

-    To follow this tutorial, you need to:
+    To follow this tutorial, you will need to:

     -   register to SEPAL;
     -   register to GEE; and